This document describes the utility "ADASEL".

 Julian in the format J(YYYYDDD/HHMMSS)

-the time zone of the supplied date and time will be the one of the local machine, but then converted to a Unix timestamp in UTC
+The time zone of the supplied date and time will be the one of the local machine, but then converted to a Unix timestamp in UTC

-if omitted, defaults to the timeframe
+If omitted, it defaults to the timeframe

 Unix timestamp 0 (January 1, 1970 00:00:00 (UTC))